 The Royal Mail is responsible for the allocation of postcodes.

-Argyll and Bute Council, in common with many other local authorities, introduced charges in April 2016 for street naming and numbering.
+Argyll and Bute Council, in common with many other local authorities, charges for street naming and numbering.

 Charges for 2018/19

 |Naming and/or numbering each of the 2nd to 50th additional properties||£42.40|

 |Naming and/or numbering each additional property over 50||£21.20|